Cannabis

 National strategy and government contact

-President Cyril Ramaphosa signed the Cannabis for Private Purposes Act into law on the 29th May 2024, legalising the private use of cannabis in South Africa.
+President Cyril Ramaphosa signed the Cannabis for Private Purposes Act into law in May 2024, legalising the private use of cannabis in South Africa.
+The country is still waiting for the regulations required by the Act.

 • Only legal for private use at home